BKWLD/vue-form/README.md

 ### Why does this package use an event bus?

 Most Vue form libraries manage field values with a direct data binding, often using `v-model`.
 The result is that each field name is repeated up to four times.
-Forgetting or misspelling any of these causes problems:

 ```
 <template>
-form( :rules='rules' )
+form(:form='form' :rules='rules')
   input-field(
-    v-model="form.email" // 👈 Field name
+    v-model="form.email" // 👈 Field name (1st time)
     label="Email Address"
-    name="email" // 👈 Field name (2nd time, needed for label's `for` attribute)
+    name="email" // 👈 Field name (2nd time, for the input label's `for` attribute)
   )
   ...
 </template>